vando026/surgeon/README.md

 )
 ```

-You can also get the names of the `customerId` using `customerName`.
+You can also extract the `customerId`, and even better, you can get the customer names using `customerName`.

 ```scala
 hourly_df.select(